bloominstituteoftechnology/Computer-Architecture/README.md

 - [ ] Un-hardcode the machine code
-- [ ] Implement the `load()` function to load an `.ls8` file given the filename passed in as an argument
+- [ ] Implement the `load()` function to load an `.ls8` file given the filename passed in as an argument.
 - [ ] Implement a Multiply instruction (run `mult.ls8`)

 ### Day 3: Stack

-- [ ] Implement the System Stack and be able to run the `stack.ls8` program
+- [ ] Implement the System Stack and be able to run the `stack.ls8` program easily.

 ### Day 4: Get `call.ls8` running

-- [ ] Implement the CALL and RET instructions
+- [ ] Implement the CALL and RET instructions first.
-- [ ] Implement Subroutine Calls and be able to run the `call.ls8` program
+- [ ] Implement Subroutine Calls and be able to run the `call.ls8` program.

 ### Stretch